mirayatech/vscode-settings/README.md

-## 🗿 Miraya's Visual Studio Code Extensions and Settings
+## 🗿 My Visual Studio Code Extensions and Settings

 - This is my collection of Visual Studio Code extensions and settings that make coding more efficient and easier.